 The Air Quality Compliance Program (AQCP) devotes a significant portion of its capacity to ensuring compliance at approximately 600 high-impact sources of air pollution.
 This category includes facilities such as power plants, large industrial operations, and waste combustors.
-In addition to on-site inspections, compliance staff reviews report submittals, stack test results, sampling results, and continuous monitoring summaries to assess compliance at regulated facilities.
+In addition to on-site inspections, compliance staff reviews reports, stack test results, sampling results, and continuous monitoring summaries to assess compliance at regulated facilities.

 MDE inspects a small percentage of the low-impact facilities.
 This is due to the large numbers of these sources and the relatively low impact of any particular violation.
-This category includes sources such as paint spray booths, dry cleaners, small boilers, and gas stations.
+This category includes sources such as paint spray booths, dry cleaners, and gas stations.

-The AQCP also received 468 air quality complaints in FY20.
+The AQCP received 312 air quality complaints in FY21.
 The program responds to all complaints by telephone and, based on the nature of the complaint, identifies and places priority on those that require a field inspection.
-Some complaint situations may need multiple follow-up inspections to address the concerns of the complainants and to ensure compliance with air quality requirements.

 In the Asbestos Division, contractors working to abate asbestos are required to provide formal notification to the Division.
 The Division prioritizes inspections to focus on projects with the highest potential impact on public health.
 Demolition projects are also inspected.
-The number of asbestos notifications received in FY20 was 1,822.

 The Radiological Health Program (RHP) ensures radiation machine owners conduct regular preventative maintenance.
 The RHP continues to maintain focus on implementing, through the licensing and inspection process, increased security controls for those licensees with applicable quantities and types of radioactive materials.
+In the latter part of FY21, as medical and industrial facilities started reopening and scheduling of inspections eased, the number of inspections conducted also increased at sites with radiation machines and radioactive materials.